futureofcoding/futureofcoding.org/collaboration.md

 ## Community Initiatives

-There are a handful of projects by and for the community that members are currently working on, and many more that could be undertaken.
+There are a handful of ongoing projects by and for the community, and many more that could be undertaken.
 They are collected here for reference.
+If you have an initiative you'd like to undertake on behalf of the community, [just say so](/contact) and we'll support it however we can.

 #### [Newsletter](https://tinyletter.com/marianoguerra/) & [History Search](https://history.futureofcoding.org)

 Local hero [Mariano Guerra](https://twitter.com/warianoguerra) (of [Instadeq](https://instadeq.com) fame) publishes a weekly newsletter for the community, collecting links and discussions from the Slack.
-Given that Slack isn't especially good for permalinks, he also built a history search tool.
+Given that Slack isn't especially good for permalinks, he also built a cool history search tool.

-The history search tool is on Github, if you'd like to [contribute](https://github.com/marianoguerra/future-of-coding-weekly/tree/gh-pages/search).
+The history search tool is [on Github](https://github.com/marianoguerra/future-of-coding-weekly/tree/gh-pages/search).
+I'm not positive, but I believe contributions are welcome.

 #### Events